NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

     - no MC noise is added on top of the central data, each replica is fitting the same set of data
 2. level 1
-    - central pseudodata is shifted by some level 1 noise η which is drawn from the experimental covariance matrix and represents 'real' central values provided by experimentalists which do not sit exactly on the underlying law but are consistent with it according to their own uncertainty
+    - central pseudodata is shifted by some noise η which is drawn from the experimental covariance matrix and represents 'real' central values provided by experimentalists which do not sit exactly on the underlying law but are consistent with it according to their own uncertainty
-    - no MC noise is added, each replica has the same level 1 data.
-There is however a difference in the training/validation split used for stopping, the spread on replicas can be thought of as the spread due to this split in addition to any methodological uncertainty
+    - no MC noise is added, each replica fits a subset of the same shifted data.
+    There is however a difference in the training/validation split used for stopping, the spread on replicas can be thought of as the spread due to this split in addition to any methodological uncertainty.
 3. level 2
     - central pseudodata is shifted by level 1 noise η
     - MC noise is added on top of the level 1 shift